Carbon Offsetting (Climate Contribution): A short guide

 To ensure that a project is of the highest quality, ClimateSeed performs additional audits, which include banking due diligence and the review and validation from our internal Sustainability Committee.

-Communicate your climate action to your stakeholders.
+Communicate your climate action to your stakeholders

 For carbon offsetting strategies to be successful, companies must be able to communicate about them in an accurate and precise way.
 A good and transparent communication strategy will protect an organization from greenwashing accusations and malpractices.
 Therefore, a valid communication strategy is to properly disclose information on supported projects, the environmental and social impacts generated as well as the co-benefits, such as biodiversity, and the SDGs targeted.
-It also requires an additional explanation of the carbon finance mechanism and its role to achieve the 1.5°C climate goals.
+It also requires an additional explanation of the carbon finance mechanism and its role in achieving the 1.5°C climate goals.
 Finally, using the right terminology to communicate about climate action is essential for a successful communication strategy.

 Following the Net Zero Initiative’s guidelines, here are some useful communication tips for an effective communication strategy:

 1. Avoid the terminology “carbon offsetting” and favor “climate contribution” instead.
-The concept of climate contribution is not to compensate for negative emissions, but to contribute to projects that capture or avoid CO2 emissions to accelerate the fight against climate change.
+The concept of climate contribution is not to compensate for negative emissions but to contribute to projects that capture or avoid CO2 emissions to accelerate the fight against climate change.
 Projects supported through climate contributions go beyond carbon absorption or avoidance and achieve other environmental and social impacts that are aligned with the United Nations’ Sustainable Development Goals (SDGs), such as benefits on health, biodiversity, gender equality, and economic development.
 The more we contribute to high-quality emission reduction projects, the bigger the positive impact on climate and natural ecosystems.

-2. Avoid being vague and quantify your impact.
+1. Avoid being vague and quantify your impact.
 Make sure to define the scope (1,2,3) your climate contribution accounts for.

-3. Refrain from claiming your company to be “carbon neutral” as a universal definition of carbon neutrality at a company level has not been defined yet.
+1. Refrain from claiming your company to be “carbon neutral” as a universal definition of carbon neutrality at a company level has not been defined yet.

-4. Disclose the number of credits purchased, in tCO2e, to support an emission reduction project.
+1. Disclose the number of credits purchased, in tCO2e, to support an emission reduction project.

-5. Communicate about your climate action by following ISO 14021.
+1. Communicate about your climate action by following ISO 14021.

-6. Educate and inspire your stakeholders to also support an emission reduction project to generate a larger positive impact.
+2. Educate and inspire your stakeholders to also support an emission reduction project to generate a larger positive impact.

 For more information read our blog, "Communicate about your Climate Contributions."